GitHub

 • Ingest — sFlow v5, NetFlow v5/v9 and IPFIX over UDP, in library mode (no sidecar), via goflow2.

-• Detect — per-destination volumetric attacks using sampling-corrected pps / Mbps / flows-per-second thresholds over a sliding window, plus optional per-protocol limits and outgoing-attack detection.
+• Detect — per-destination volumetric attacks using sampling-corrected pps / Mbps / flows-per-second thresholds over a sliding window, plus optional per-protocol limits, learned baselines and outgoing-attack detection.

 • Classify — each attack is labelled from its flow sample: amplification (NTP / DNS / CLDAP / memcached / SSDP / chargen), SYN / UDP / TCP / ICMP / fragment floods.

-• Mitigate — announce /32 and /128 blackhole routes via an embedded GoBGP speaker, or drop only the attack vector with surgical BGP FlowSpec rules (RFC 8955/8956), optionally stepped up over time with escalation ladders.
+• Mitigate — announce /32 and /128 blackhole routes via an embedded GoBGP speaker, drop only the attack vector with surgical BGP FlowSpec rules (RFC 8955/8956), or divert the victim to a scrubbing centre instead of dropping its traffic — optionally stepped up over time with escalation ladders.
+Kapkan tracks each mitigation decision as a ban; for the default method a ban is a blackhole route (RTBH).

 • Observe — a REST API, an embedded web dashboard, Prometheus /metrics, and notifications over Telegram, Slack, email, webhook and an exec hook.